 PHCD has a community-wide waiting list with separate rankings for its programs: one for Project-based programs and another for Tenant-based programs:

-- 1. The Project-based programs include the following: - Conventional Public Housing, including Assisted Living Facilities - County-owned Section 8 New Construction()
+- 1. The Project-based programs include the following: - Conventional Public Housing, including Assisted Living Facilities - 2.
+The Tenant-based programs include the following: - The Housing Choice Voucher Program, and all targeted programs including but not limited to: